 In this article, we will explore the relationship between smoking and intermittent fasting and shed light on how smoking might impact the fasting state and overall health.

 Intermittent fasting operates on the principle that the body enters a fasting state during the non-eating periods.
 This state triggers various physiological changes, such as increased fat-burning and cellular repair processes, called autophagy.
+A well-customized fasting plan may boost these benefits and you can get your fasting plan by downloading Fasting Kompanion.

 Smoking, on the other hand, introduces chemicals and toxins into the body, leading to a wide range of health issues.
 Beyond the scope of intermittent fasting, smoking poses significant risks to health.
 It is linked to an array of detrimental health conditions, including cardiovascular diseases, respiratory issues, and various cancers.